-The consolidated statements of income for the twelve weeks ended February 15, 2002 and February 21, 2003, the consolidated balance sheet as of February 21, 2003, and the consolidated statements of cash flows for the twelve weeks ended February 15, 2002 and February 21, 2003, are unaudited.
+The consolidated statements of income for the twelve and twenty-four weeks ended May 10, 2002 and May 16, 2003, the consolidated balance sheet as of May 16, 2003, and the consolidated statements of cash flows for the twenty-four weeks ended May 10, 2002 and May 16, 2003, are unaudited.
+The November 30, 2002 balance sheet is derived from CRA's audited financial statements included in its Annual Report on Form 10-K as of that date.
 In the opinion of management, these statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of CRA's consolidated financial position, results of operations, and cash flows.